dttheme/moodring_v2/README.md

 ## About

 I created a mood tracking app as a part of my fullstack certification.
 While the requirements of the project was important to the curriculum and certainly taught me a lot, I don't believe it's a good fit for this project anymore.
-I'm not trying to work in JQuery anymore ^\_^'
+I'm not trying to work in JQuery ^\_^'

-I'm rebuilding using Preact and Firestore.
+I'm rebuilding using [Preact](https://preactjs.com/) and [Firebase (Firestore, Auth)](https://firebase.google.com/).

 ## Getting Started